SAP-samples/teched2023-DA262/README.md

 ## Requirements

 To complete this workshop, you need access to an SAP Business Technology Platform (SAP BTP) account and the SAP HANA Cloud service.
-You can use an account provided for this session or a trial, free tier, or productive version of SAP SAP BTP.
+You can use an account provided for this session or a trial, free tier, or productive version of SAP BTP.

 ## SAP Business Technology Platform (SAP BTP) - 5 minutes
 The SAP BTP brings together data and analytics, artificial intelligence, application development, automation, and integration in one, unified environment.